TalhaArjumand/aid-ngo/README.md

 <br>

-## Description

-Convexity Humanitarian Aids Transfer Solution(CHATS) Blockchain ERC20 and ERC721 token for disbursement of fund and items to beneficiaries by Donor or NGO

 ## Contribution Guide

 **Fork the Repository:** Start by forking our repository on GitHub.
 This will create a copy of the project under your GitHub account.